HyperMind/HyperMind.github.io/about/index.md

 ---

 I am an Electrical engineer by day and  iOS developer and Python hacker by night.
-I am an Avid learner with passion for Artificial Intelligence, Mobile, Machine learning, Hardware Design, Science and Philosophy.
+I am an Avid learner with passion for Artificial Intelligence, Mobile, Machine learning, Algorithms.

 ##Projects